kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### Your company is building a new web application.

 ### You plan to collect feedback from pilot users on the features being delivered.
-All the pilot users have a corporate computer that has Google Chrome and the Microsoft Test & Feedback extension installed.
+All the pilot users have a corporate computer that has Google Chrome and the Microsoft Test & Feedback e tension installed.
 The pilot users will test the application by using Chrome.

 ![Question 154](images/question154.jpg)

-- [x] Developers: Basic.
+- [ ] Developers: Basic.
 Pilot users: Stakeholder.
 - [ ] Developers: Stakeholder.
 Pilot users: Basic.
 - [ ] Developers: Stakeholder.
 Pilot users: Stakeholder.
 - [ ] Developers: Basic.
 Pilot users: Basic.